Berkhamsted based newborn and family specialist

 I'm based in Berkhamsted, Hertfordshire, where I have a home studio, but I'm happy to shoot throughout Herts, Beds, Bucks and London.
 I'm not like other photographers - there is no impersonal studio here - I invite you into my home, where you can relax and be yourselves, which of course shows in your pictures.

-But I also shoot every stage of family life from maternity photography to cake smash to celebrate the big 1-0, sitters, crawlers, runners and teens.
+I’m honoured that most of my clients come back year after year and I get to capture their families grow.
 I'm happy to photograph your family at any age or stage, in my studio or outside 'on location', which can give you a much more natural feel.

 I first studied photography as part of my degree at Sheffield University, back when cameras took film and had nothing to do with computers.
-I caught the bug again after having my little boys and refreshed my training at The London School of Photography, The Trained Eye and The Newborn Workshops.
+I caught the bug again after having my two boys and refreshed my training at The London School of Photography, The Trained Eye and The Newborn Workshops.
 I am constantly updating my skils and I have studied with some of the UKs top photographers including Nina Mace, Rob Mank and Damian McGillicuddy.

 Now I am lucky enough to call it my job.
 Having children myself I know how important it is to capture those moments and memories.
-And I think everyone should be able to have beautiful photographs of their family, which is why I try and keep my prices affordable.
+And I think everyone should be able to have beautiful photographs of their family.

 People often ask me the origin of Lightmonkey.
 The term was coined by Albert Einstein, who was irritated by the photographers who flocked to his public appearances.
 He called them Lichtaffen, German for Light monkeys.